David Wiley (mayor)

-Rev. David Wiley (1768 – October 14, 1812) was an American surveyor, politician, writer, scientist, and Presbyterian minister who served as postmaster and mayor of Georgetown, District of Columbia.
+David Wiley (1768 – October 14, 1812) was an American surveyor, politician, writer, scientist, and Presbyterian minister who served as postmaster and mayor of Georgetown, District of Columbia.

 Biography

 Early life and ministry

 David Wiley was born in 1768 in Pennsylvania.
 He graduated from the College of New Jersey (later Princeton) in 1788.
 From 1788 to 1789, Wiley was a tutor at Hampden Sidney College in Virginia.
 Wiley married Susan Wynnkoop and they had four children.

 Wiley was ordained as a Presbyterian minister by the Presbytery of Huntingdon on April 9, 1794, and installed as pastor of two congregations in Centre County, Cedar Creek and Spring Creek.

 During this period, Wiley also served as the first stated clerk of the Presbytery.
 He served subsequent congregations and in temporary vacancies until April 1801, when he requested and obtained permission to move to the Presbytery of Baltimore, which covered a wide region that included Virginia.